×

 We asked people in Evora if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "When visiting Evora, it is important to avoid making the following cultural faux pas: 1.
 Speaking loudly or being overly expressive in public, as Portuguese people tend to be more reserved and appreciate politeness and discretion.
 2. Assuming that everyone speaks English, as not all Portuguese people are fluent in English.
 It is always appreciated if you learn a few basic phrases in Portuguese and attempt to communicate in the local language.
 3. Comparing Portugal to Spain or assuming that the two countries share the same culture, as Portuguese people are proud of their unique history and traditions.
 4. Discussing politics, religion, or other sensitive topics with people you have just met, as these subjects can be divisive and may lead to uncomfortable conversations.
 5. Being late for appointments or social gatherings, as punctuality is valued in Portugal.
 If you are running late, it is polite to inform your host or the person you are meeting.
 6. Wearing overly casual or revealing clothing in religious sites, such as churches and monasteries.
 It is important to dress modestly and respectfully when visiting these places.
 7. Expecting shops and businesses to be open during lunchtime or on weekends, as many establishments close for a few hours in the afternoon and may not be open on Sundays.
 8. Leaving a large tip at restaurants, as tipping is not as common in Portugal as it is in other countries.
 A small tip or rounding up the bill is usually sufficient.
 9. Ignoring local customs and traditions, such as greeting people with a handshake or a kiss on each cheek, depending on the level of familiarity.
 10. Littering or disrespecting the environment, as Portugal is known for its beautiful landscapes and historic sites.
-Be mindful of your surroundings and dispose of your trash properly," said a member in Evora, Portugal.
+Be mindful of your surroundings and dispose of your trash properly," wrote a member who made the move to Evora, Portugal.

 Other Questions: